How much money can I borrow for a home loan?

 You can find out how much equity you have in your property by having a property valuation done.
 The valuation must be done by an independent or bank-approved appraiser.

-For more information about building equity and how it can be used talk to one of our lending specialists.
+For more information about building equity and how it can be used, talk to one of our lending specialists on 13 14 22 or contact your local branch.
 This can be a tricky topic so it’s best you fully understand your options.
-Phone 13 14 22 or visit your nearest branch today.